jonathanstr1/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach is essentially a for-loop in a more succinct code.
+For every element, you can specify an action to be carried out.
+    .map performs an action on an element-by-element basis as well, but places the result in an array whose values correspond to the original element-for-element. .forEach does not return an array.

 2. Explain the difference between a callback and a higher order function.
+    A higher order function accepts other functions as parameters/arguments.
+Callback is the action when the higher order function invokes the passed function.
 3. What is closure?
+Closure is a function having access to an outer/containing function.

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?
+Super indicates what methods/data to pass to subclasses.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.